viebel/codox-klipse-theme/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/viebel/codox-klipse-theme.svg)](https://clojars.org/viebel/codox-klipse-theme)

-Then you have to add the following settigns to the `:codox` map
+And  add the following settings to the `:codox` map

 Lets' say your github user is `my_user` and your repo is `my_repo`,